Mineral and Energy Resources and Other Legislation Amendment Bill 2020

 11.51 amMr WATTSMixed

-Supported the objective of mine safety but raised concerns about the broad definition of 'senior management' for industrial manslaughter, the exclusion of contractors from statutory office holder roles, and practical implementation difficulties.
+Acknowledged the importance of mine safety but raised significant concerns about the broad and unclear definition of 'senior management' in the industrial manslaughter provisions and the practical difficulties of requiring statutory office holders to be direct employees rather than contractors.

 4.04 pmMr BATTMixed

-As committee member, stated LNP places worker safety at highest priority and would not oppose the bill, but raised significant concerns about industrial manslaughter provisions capturing operational workers and the lack of consultation on statutory office holder employment requirements.
+As a committee member, stated the LNP was not opposing the bill but raised concerns about the industrial manslaughter provisions capturing operational workers beyond senior corporate officers, and the lack of consultation on requiring statutory office holders to be direct employees when only 22 of 52,000 workers raised it at safety resets.

-Unfortunately, this bill is more about being seen to do something than working and consulting with the entire industry to address the underlying problems and failures.2020-05-19View Hansard
+Worker safety is paramount and the LNP treats this issue very seriously.
+We support any constructive and workable measures to improve workplace safety.
+Unfortunately, this bill is more about being seen to do something than working and consulting with the entire industry.2020-05-19View Hansard

 12.01 pmHon.
 G GRACESupports